No matter how you style (or don’t style!) your therapy office, your décor choices are an important part of creating a therapeutic space.

 1. All art says something about you

-I talk to many therapists who say that they don’t want the art in their office to be “distracting.”
-To be fair, there are plenty of pieces that don’t belong in a therapy office (a lifelike nude, for example).
-But anything you put on the wall will say something about you.
-Hanging generic art might send the wrong message (“My therapist seems so…basic!”).
-It’s important to take time to choose some art that represents you in a way that is interesting and professional.
+Anything you put on your office walls will say something about you.
+I talk to many therapists who say that they don’t want the art in their office to be “distracting,” and I wholeheartedly agree with them.
+There are plenty of intrusive art pieces that don’t belong in a therapy office (a lifelike nude, for example).
+However, hanging generic art might send the wrong message too.
+Your clients might think you lack personality and find it hard to connect with you because of it.
+It’s important to take time to choose art pieces that represent you in a way that is interesting and professional.

 For budget conscious options, consider an online retailer like Minted or Society6.
-Both sell art prints; some of them already framed.
-They have many design styles—just type in some of your favorite things in the search bar (abstract; landscape; graphic), and you’re bound to find an artistic representation that fits your taste.
+Both sell art prints and some of them are already framed.
+These retailers have many design styles too—just type in some of your favorite art styles in the search bar (abstract; landscape; graphic), and you’re bound to find an artistic representation that fits your taste.

 Remember that art isn’t the only thing you can put on the wall.
 Think about using textiles like rugs, tapestries or woven wall hangings, or even shelves with books and decorative objects.
-Mirrors tend to be less expensive than art.
-Just be careful about placement…neither you nor your client should be able to see yourselves during the session.
+Mirrors tend to be less expensive than art too, but be mindful about the placement of your mirrors because neither you nor your client should be able to see yourselves during the session.

 2. Don’t hang your art too high

 The standard measurement is to center the work 57 inches from the floor.
-However, in a therapy office, typically both you and your client will be sitting down, meaning that eye level will be lower.
-Low-hanging art is particularly on trend.
+However, in a therapy office, both you and your client will most likely be sitting down, meaning that your eye levels will be lower.
+Low-hanging art is particularly on trend as well.

 3. Keep alive plants, and keep your plants alive

 Plants are an inexpensive décor element that literally adds life to your space.
 Think about why people come to therapy: to thrive and live their best lives.
-Decorating with fake plants or allowing your plants to die sends an implicit message about you.
+Decorating your office space with fake plants or allowing your plants to die sends an implicit message about you.

 Many plants are VERY low maintenance and nearly impossible to kill.
 And some don’t even need light to survive, so they work in an interior office.
-Snake plants are known for being incredibly resilient…you can leave them unattended for months and when you start taking care of them again they bounce back beautifully.
+For example, snake plants are known for being incredibly resilient.
+You can leave them unattended for months and when you start taking care of them again they bounce back beautifully.
 A fascinating parallel for our work as clinicians.

 4. A clock for you, a clock for me

-Strategically placed clocks are helpful to both you and your client.
-You need at least two: one that you can see and that your client can see.
+Strategically-placed clocks are helpful to both you and your client.
+You need at least two: one that you can see and one that your client can see.
 But be sure it’s not a ticking clock!
 That can be an unwelcome distraction during a session.

 5. Personal…but not too personal

 Many therapists are concerned about decorating with items that are too personal.
-It’s a legitimate concern when you want to keep the focus on your client.
-While there are different theoretical frameworks that inform how much a clinician should use of him or herself in therapy, no matter what, your space says something about you.
+It’s a legitimate concern, especially when you want to keep the focus on your client.
+However, if your space is too impersonal, you might send a bad message to your client too.
+While there are different theoretical frameworks that inform how much a clinician should use of themselves in therapy, no matter what, your space should say something about you.

-If your space is impersonal, that’s a message too.
-In my office, I keep woven baskets that my sister made, a photo taken by an artist friend whose work I admire, a lampshade from my mom and a plant stand from my grandmother.
+In my office, I keep woven baskets that my sister made, a photo taken by an artist friend whose work I admire, a lampshade from my mom, and a plant stand from my grandmother.
 None of my clients would ever know where these pieces came from, but the objects mean a great deal to me.
 I’m working on another collection of sculptural branches that my son picked up!

 6. Authentic décor does not mean expensive décor